jonatas1n/vuejs-challenge-1-boilerplate/README.md

 ## Instructions

 1. Clone this repository into a new private GitHub repository.
-2. Add <https://github.com/em1382> as a collaborator to your private repository.
+2. Add <https://github.com/em1382> and <https://github.com/VladimirCharkot> as collaborators to your private repository.
 3. Create your solution based on the requirements.
 Be as creative as you’d like!
 You’ll be judged based on visual style in addition to code quality.
 4. Write applicable e2e and unit tests (if you run out of time, just focus on testing core business logic–100% coverage isn’t make or break).
 If you’re more comfortable with using other frameworks (e.g. Cypress for e2e and Jest for unit testing) you’re welcome to swap out the installed frameworks.
 5. Submit by requesting a review on your final PR from <https://github.com/em1382>.